Episode 56: Madness!

 Time For a Break From All This Agita.

-Go to Your Happy Pl
+Go to Your Happy Place.

 One of mine is Venice.
 Geezer envies friends Dan and Barbara who are about to splash down in La Serenissima in a couple of weeks.
 Dan speaks about 87 languages and has visited at least 150 countries, so he doesn't really need my advice about travel.
 But he politely asked for my restaurant suggestions, so I could hardly demur: